You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 - Perioperative antibiotic prophylaxis

-- Retrograde pyelography to confirm diagnosis and length, insert a DJ ureter stent (if possible).
+- Retrograde pyelography to confirm the diagnosis and length of the ureteral defect.
+Insert a DJ ureteral stent (if possible).

 Surgical Approach

 The surgical approach to the proximal ureter is via a flank incision.
-The mid-ureter and distal ureter is reached with retroperitoneal or transperitoneal lower abdomen incisions: e.g. paramedian laparotomy or Gibson incision.
-Depending on previous operations, a laparoscopic approach is also possible.
-After identification the ureter is marked with a vessel loop, followed by mobilization cranial and caudal to the stricture.
-It is important to treat the ureter atraumatically and to spare its vascular supply.
+The mid-ureter and distal ureter are reached with a retroperitoneal or transperitoneal lower abdomen incision, e.g., paramedian laparotomy or Gibson incision.
+A laparoscopic (robotic-assisted) approach is also possible.
+After identification, mark the ureter with a vessel loop and continue to mobilize the ureter cranial and caudal to the stricture.
+It is essential to treat the ureter atraumatically and to spare its vascular supply.

 Anastomosis of the Ureter:

-- After identification of the stricture or injury, the diseased part of the ureter ist removed.
-Both ends of the ureter must be free of scarred tissue, with good vascular supply and should be brought together without tension.
+- Identify the stricture or injury and remove the diseased part of the ureter.
+Consider frozen section examination if malignancy is possible.
+Both ends of the ureter must be free of scarred tissue, have a good vascular supply, and be brought together without tension.

 - The proximal and distal end are spatulated about 7–10 mm at 180 degrees apart.

-- Sometimes complete mobilization of the kidney is necessary to obtain sufficient ureteral length for a tension-free anastomosis.
+- Sometimes, complete mobilization of the kidney is necessary to obtain sufficient ureteral length for tension-free anastomosis.

 - Insert a ureteral stent, if you have not done preoperatively.

-- Place corner sutures (e.g. PDS 5-0).
-The ureteral anastomosis is completed by using the corner sutures (running suture) or in a interrupted fashion [fig. ureteroureterostomy].
+- Place corner sutures (e.g., PDS 5-0).
+Complete the ureteral anastomosis using the corner sutures or in an interrupted fashion [fig. ureteroureterostomy].

 - Wound closure